Last updated on November 13th, 2023

 - Food factories – learn how parmigiano Reggiano and prosciutto di Parma are made

-- Small villages – kids love the mural-filled Dozza and climbing to the tower in Brisighella
+- Small villages – kids love the colorful, mural-filled Dozza and climbing to the tower in Brisighella

 - Parma – explore the colorful city center, fun for teens in the evening